 By utilizing various tools for assessment, we help students identify their interests and skills to aid in the selection of a major, determine a career direction, develop career goals and successfully complete college.
-Our guidance and advice supports students - those who know exactly what they want to study and those who don't - through the career planning, decision making and job search processes.
+Career Planning Consultation Sessions are beneficial to all students-as a support during the determination of a major and career outcome, or for the purpose of confirmation.